Natural Dyeing for Beginners: All-Day Workshop

 Enter the world natural dyeing in this all-day beginner's workshop, a combination of our Basics and Mordants & Modifiers classes with more time to explore different dyes and techniques.
 We'll also have freshly-harvested plant materials on hand, as the bounty of late summer kicks in!

-Experiment with immersion dyeing using different dye colors and modifiers, fibers and techniques
+Experiment with immersion dyeing using different dye colors across a range of mordants and modifiers, fibers and techniques.

-Create and relax with in a low-key, convivial environment
+Create and relax with in a low-key, convivial environmentt

 We’ll focus on local, traditional dye plants that are easily cultivated in Vermont, or foraged sustainably from our urban or forested wild areas.
-Students will leave with a book of recipes and resources, dyed fiber samples, and two finished (silk & cotton) handkercheifs.
+Students will leave with a resource list, a swatchbook of dyed fiber samples, two cotton handkerchiefs, and two silk scarves.

 Experience Level: Beginners to Intermediate.
 For gardeners, artists and citizen scientists!